 (1) Increase female managers

-In Japan, about 23 percent of our employees (as of FY 2022) and 7.9 percent of our managers (as of FY 2023) are women.
-We aim to set department-level targets and raise both ratios, particularly the ratio of female managers to over 8.4 percent in FY 2025 and to over 10 percent in FY 2030.
+In Japan, about 25 percent of our employees and 8.5 percent of our managers are women.
+Although the ratio of female managers has already surpassed the 8.4 percent target we set for FY 2025, we aim to set department-level targets and continue raising both ratios, particularly the latter to over 10 percent by FY 2030.

 You can scroll through this table.